wtandoor/wtandoor/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=F70000&background=E952FF00&vCenter=true&height=30&lines=Hello...%5Cn+How+are+you%3F%5Cn)](https://git.io/typing-svg)
-- 👋 Hi, I’m @wtandoor, my name is Roman Borisov;
+- 👋 Hi, I’m @wtandoor, my name is Roman;
 - 👀 I'm interested in backend developing, AI and Deep Learning in Computer Vision;
 - 🌱 I’m currently learning Adversarial attacks in Computer Vision;
 - 📫 How to reach me: You can send me a message in telegram.